CGGOxford/Opossum/README.md

 ###License

-Octopus is available under the GPL v3 license.
+Opossum is available under the GPL v3 license.